saattrupdan/autopoet/README.md

 ## AutoPoet

 Build poems from text sources.
-Data related to this repo can be found here:
+Data files related to this repo can be found here:

 <p align = 'center'>
   <a href = 'https://filedn.com/lRBwPhPxgV74tO0rDoe8SpH/autopoet_data/'>